Creating a module named 'my_module.py'

 The import statement lets you bring in the module’s functionality under a specified namespace.
 You can also use from my_module import greet to import specific functions or attributes into your current namespace.

 Python includes a rich standard library of built-in modules.
-These modules cover common tasks—like math operations, file I/O, date/time handling, and system-level operations—so you can address many needs without installing extra packages.
-By leveraging these built-in modules, you can write efficient, reliable code that utilizes Python’s well-tested core functionality.
+These modules cover common tasks—like math operations, file I/O, and system-level operations—so you can address many needs without installing extra packages.

 Creating and Using Packages

 A package is a collection of related modules organized into a directory structure.
-Packages let you group modules by functionality, making complex projects easier to manage.
-They also enable clear hierarchical namespaces via dot notation.
-Each package should contain an __init__.py file (even if empty) to tell Python that this directory is a package.
+Packages let you group modules by functionality.
+Each package typically contains an __init__.py file (even if empty) to tell Python that the directory is a package.

 # Directory structure: